What is Neurofeedback?

 What Type of Neurofeedback Do You Use?

-Does Neurofeedback Work?
+Does Neurofeedback Work For Everybody?

 What Does Neurofeedback Help With?